yutaokkots/Algorithms-and-Data-Structures/Data structures and Algorithms/trees/tree_traversal.md

         preOrderTraversal(node.right)
 ```

-### Post-order traversal
+## Post-order traversal

 child nodes -> current node
 Visit the child nodes before visiting the current node
-It is called 'pre-order' because the child nodes are visited before the current node.
+It is called 'post-order' because the root node is visited after the children.
-In a post-order traversal, the root is always visisted last.
+In a post-order traversal, the root is always visited last.

 ```
 >>> Java